Considering Butcher Block for your kitchen? This tutorial on How to Install a Butcher Block Countertop takes you through the process!

 Do you think water will be a problem?

 I don’t have a lot of issues with water.
-I have a top mounted sink and I just simply wipe up any water the same way I did with my laminate counters.
-I would be more concerned if my sink was under mount, but I know several people who have this and don’t seem to have too many problems.
+We have a top-mounted sink and I just simply wipe up any water the same way I did with my laminate counters.
+I would be more concerned if my sink was under-mount, but I know several people who have this and don’t seem to have too many problems.

 Would you do it again?